mcguffin/wp-gridbuilder/README.md

 A PageBuilder plugin for WordPress.
 Uses Twitter Bootstrap grid system.

-This plugin is still pretty beta.
+This plugin is still pretty beta and currently only works in Chrome.

 ToDo:
 -----